 The jury consists of one representative of Serpa Town Council, one representative of the publisher Planeta Tangerina, and one guest judge coming from the national or international illustration scene.

-He has received numerous prestigious awards and accolades, amongst them: BolognaRagazzi Award 2024 Special Mention, the Polish Society of Book Publishers' Most Beautiful Book for Children and Young People 2017, and the Dapeng Nature Children's Book Award 2022 (China).
-He has also been nominated for the Deutscher Jugendliteraturpreis and the Wissenschaftsbuch des Jahres award 2018 (Austrian Ministry of Education, Science and Research).
+Among the awards and nominations he has received are: BolognaRagazzi Award 2024 Special Mention, the Most Beautiful Book for Children and Young People 2017 from the Polish Society of Book Publishers, and the Dapeng Nature Children's Book Award 2022.
+He was nominated for the Deutscher Jugendliteraturpreis and the Wissenschaftsbuch des Jahre 2018 (Austrian Minister of Education, Science and Research).

-He has run numerous workshops inspired by his books, both locally and internationally.
+He has conducted numerous workshops inspired by his books in Poland and abroad.

-He is a big fan of side projects (including murals, sculptures, wooden toys), which allow him to try his hand at something new.
+He is a big fan of out-of-the-box projects (including murals, sculptures, wooden toys), which allow him to try new things.

 Photo: Dorota Proba